HRSAndrabi/pykp/docs/source/quick-start/includes/defining.rst

 .. code-block:: python

-	from pykp import Item
+   	from pykp import Knapsack, Item
-   	from pykp.knapsack import Knapsack

 	# Define a list of items
 	items = [